The CivStart Accelerator

 HANDS-ON CONSULTING

-Through our programming and development opportunities, the CivStart team helps startups clearly understand state & local government challenges and marketing opportunities unique to each startup.
+Through our programming and development opportunities, the CivStart team helps startups clearly understand state & local government challenges and market opportunities unique to each startup.
 We help you navigate the complex processes that lead to successful contracts.

 MEDIA AND COMMS SUPPORT